-[Traverse City, MI] In this episode of Tech Law Radio, Online Brand Protection and Social Media Attorney Mallory King talks about strategies that influencers – and everyone – can use to help establish their name as a brand through the use of trademark registrations and online enforcement.
+[Traverse City, MI] In this episode of Tech Law Radio, Online Brand Protection Attorney Mallory King talks about strategies that influencers – and everyone – can use to help establish their name as a brand through the use of trademark registrations and online enforcement.
 Are you using your personal name to promote products online or gain commercial traction?
 If so, this episode will provide you will valuable insight on how protecting your name as intellectual property up front can help you with return on investment (“ROI”) over time and save you costs associated with taking down infringers.

 Enrico Schaefer: Welcome to Tech Law Radio.
 My name is tech attorney Enrico Schaefer.
 And on the show today we have again returning guest, Mallory King.
 Mallory is a trademark and IP attorney with Traverse Legal, and she specializes in online brand enforcement, amongst other things.
 And she’s going to be talking to us today about something that’s kind of near and dear to our hearts here at Traverse Legal which is protecting your name online.